Angela Goethals

-In 1999, Goethals graduated from Vassar college with a B.A. in French before returning to acting.
+In 1999, Goethals graduated from Vassar College with a A.B. in French before returning to acting.
 In 2005, she landed a recurring guest appearance on 24, and also gained recognition and critical acclaim for her starring role in the black comedy horror mockumentary Behind the Mask: The Rise of Leslie Vernon (2006).
+Her last appearance was in the 2018 short film, P.T.A-Holes.

 Early life

-Goethals was born and raised in New York City, New York, the daughter of Rosalind, a teacher who raised Angela and her sister Sara.
+Goethals was born and raised in New York City, the daughter of Rosalind, a teacher who raised Angela and her sister Sara.
 She is a great-great-granddaughter of George Washington Goethals, the chief engineer of the Panama Canal, and namesake of New York's Goethals Bridge.